Lea, Cheshire: Governance

+Lea was formerly a township in the parish of Wybunbury, from 1866 Lea was a civil parish in its own right, on 1 April 2023 the parish was abolished to form "Doddington and District".

 Geography and transport

 The parish includes several areas of mixed woodland, including Lea Park.
 The South Cheshire Way long-distance footpath runs through the parish.
 The A51 runs immediately to its west.

 Landmarks

 There is one listed building in the parish.
 This is a timber-framed house dating from the 16th century named Lea Hall, which was extended in the 19th and 20th centuries.
 It is designated by English Heritage at Grade II*.
 This grade is the middle of the three grades of listing designated by English Heritage, and is granted to "particularly important buildings of more than special interest".